jeremyzilar/street-view/docs/README.md

 # Documentation Folder

-This folder contains markdown files that are rendered as pages in the Caminos application.
+This folder contains markdown files that are rendered as pages in the Many Paths application.

 ## How to Add a New Document